2022 Austin Peay Governors football team

 The 2022 Austin Peay Governors football team represented Austin Peay State University during the 2022 NCAA Division I FCS football season as a member of the ASUN Conference (ASUN), coinciding with the conference's addition of football for that season.
 They were led by third-year head coach Scotty Walden and played their games at Fortera Stadium in Clarksville, Tennessee.

-Previous season

-The Governors finished the 2021 season 6–5 overall, and 4–2 in Ohio Valley Conference (OVC) play.
-The 2021 season was their last season in the OVC.